notori0us/bedrocklinux-website/markdown/1.0alpha4/install.md

 which you wish to install Bedrock Linux.
 This will be called the "installer host."
 The installer host can be a LiveCD or LiveUSB Linux distribution (such as Knoppix or an Ubuntu installer), or simply a normal Linux distribution on another device or another partition on the same device.
+However, when using a live environment, make sure your machine has at least 2GB of RAM, as the live environment must be able to compile the kernel.

 Most major Linux distributions will work for installer host, provided they support compiling tools such as `make`.
 Distributions with ready access to